- Describe the relationship between school-age development and behavior.

 Positive Reinforcement: How will you use it?

-- Providing recognition for a job well done .
-For example, if you observe a child complete an art project or work hard to master tying her or his shoes, you can acknowledge this by saying what a great job they did. (“I love the way you kept working at tying your shoes—I am so proud of you!”)
+- Providing recognition for a job well done.
+For example, if you observe a child complete an art project or work hard to master tying their shoes, you can acknowledge this by saying how hard they worked. (“I love the way you kept working at tying your shoes—You worked really hard on that!)

-- Acknowledging an act of kindness .
-For example, you notice a child helping a friend clean up a mess, you can acknowledge this for the whole group to see: “Attention friends, Julio helped Daniel clean up the construction zone because he is a good friend.
-This is a great example of kindness—great job Julio!”
+- Acknowledging an act of kindness.
+For example, you notice a child helping a peer clean up a mess, you can acknowledge this “I noticed you helped Daniel clean up the construction zone.
+That was really helpful, I appreciate that.”
 However, it is important to know the individual personalities and temperaments of the children and youth in your care.
-Some children may prefer more private recognitions of their kindness.
+Some children may prefer more private recognition of their kindness.

-- Encouraging a positive behavior through verbal recognition .
+- Encouraging a positive behavior through verbal recognition.
 For example, when you know a child is working on a behavior that has been a challenge in the past, you want to provide encouragement when you observe their positive behavior.
 For example, “Louis, I noticed that you took turns with Elizabeth at the computer station today.
-I saw how happy Elizabeth was to work out that computer plan with you – keep up the good work!”
+I saw how happy Elizabeth was to work out that computer plan with you!”

 The Self-Regulation Approach